Cameron Corner, Queensland: Geography

 Cameron Corner is located about 1400 km west-southwest of Brisbane, Queensland and is the point in the outback of eastern Australia where the boundary lines of the states of Queensland, South Australia, and New South Wales meet (the area immediately to the north and east of the intersection of the state boundaries).
 The noted Dingo Fence passes through Cameron Corner along the New South Wales border.

-Cameron Corner has the following mountains (from north to south):
+The locality of Cameron Corner has the following mountains (from north to south):